Discovering...

 The venue is the Complexe Sportif de Fès, the city's main multi-use football and athletics stadium in the ville nouvelle, south-west of the medieval medina.
 It opened in 2007, was renovated ahead of the 2030 World Cup, and served as a host venue during the Africa Cup of Nations that Morocco staged in December 2025 and January 2026.

-After its renovation for the 2030 World Cup, the Complexe Sportif de Fès is reported to hold in the region of 35,000 or more spectators as of mid-2026.
-That makes it one of the smaller of Morocco's six host venues, giving matches a more intimate feel than the country's larger grounds in Casablanca, Rabat or Tangier.
+After its renovation for the 2030 World Cup, the Complexe Sportif de Fès is reported to hold around 55,800 spectators as of mid-2026, up from roughly 45,000 before the works.
+That places it in the middle of Morocco's six host venues — larger than the grounds at Agadir and Marrakech, but smaller than those in Casablanca, Tangier and Rabat.

 Yes.
 Fes was one of the host cities when Morocco staged the Africa Cup of Nations across December 2025 and January 2026, so the stadium and its match-day logistics were tested under real tournament crowds.
-That continental run-through is a strong sign of readiness for the 2030 World Cup, even though Fes is one of the smaller host cities.
+Morocco was awarded the title after a CAF appeal, a result still contested at the Court of Arbitration for Sport as of mid-2026, but the run-through itself is a strong sign of 2030 readiness.

 Aim to be inside the perimeter about an hour before kick-off.
 Even at a mid-sized ground, security screening and turnstile flow slow sharply in the final half-hour, and afternoon traffic across the ville nouvelle can add delay.
 Arriving early lets you clear security calmly, find your seat and enjoy the pre-match atmosphere.

 Purchase only through official FIFA ticketing channels for the 2030 World Cup.
+Tickets are not on sale as of mid-2026, with phased sales expected from late 2028 into 2029.
 Fes is a smaller host city where both beds and seats are in tighter supply than in the larger Moroccan venues, which makes it a common target for resale scams.
 The official platform is the only safe way to secure a genuine ticket.

 Plan it with a local expert